Pepper Lover’s Chai

 Blender’s Notes Pepper Lover’s Chai:

-This version of chai contains lots of spice with the freeze-dried peppers and peppercorns.
-We started this blend with High Quality Dark tea from China called Pu-erh.
-This fermented black tea creates such a strong base to this blend allowing the true taste of the peppers to shine through.
-With this we also added in an Aged Assam Tea from India and a caffeine-free Red Tea from Africa.
 We find that the facets of these individual teas give such a great flavor combo that the tea would fall flat without all these blends.
 With this combination we freeze-dried Serrano ~ Habanero ~ Poblano ~ Sweet Peppers to give this blend a spicy combo with all the naturals colors of the peppers.
 To this we added several kinds of peppercorns including Rainbow Peppercorns and Sichuan.
 The cup of tea this produces is nice and warm – a bit of spice and a fantastic combination with milk is added.
 Give this unique blend a try!

 Features Pepper Lover’s Chai: